shailen/shailen.github.com/source/_posts/2012-11-16-booleans-in-dart.markdown

     }

-in checked mode, v **must be a bool**.
+**In checked mode, v _must be a bool_.
 If it isn't, the Dart editor will complain and throw an exception.
-We will never get to the stage of figuring out whether our `if (x)` evaluates to true or false.
+We will never get to the stage of figuring out whether our `if (x)` evaluates to true or false.**

-Going back to other languages for a moment: I always felt that Javascript and Python had too many falsy values.
+Going back to other languages for a moment: I always felt that Javascript and Python had too many falsey values.
 I liked that in Ruby, only `false` and `nil` evaluated to false; everything else was true.
 So, instead of writing `if myList ...`, you would write `if myList.empty? ..` in Ruby, making your intent quite clear.
 Dart actually goes beyond